SmartHomeRobot/BeagleBoneBlack/CrossCompile.md

 First, the source code was downloaded, checked-out and patched:

     git clone git://github.com/beagleboard/kernel.git

 This downloads the kernel source

     cd kernel
     git checkout 3.8

 The head of 3.8 release was checked out.
 For further study how to check out a release tag that matches pre-built published images

     ./patch.sh
     This step may take 10 minutes or longer

 Some further preparations before the kernel is built:

     cp configs/beaglebone kernel/arch/arm/configs/beaglebone_defconfig

 We wish to build beaglebone series kernels

     wget http://arago-project.org/git/projects/?p=am33x-cm3.git\;a=blob_plain\;f=bin/am335x-pm-firmware.bin\;hb=HEAD -O kernel/firmware/am335x-pm-firmware.bin

 Pre-compiled power management firmware

     cd kernel

 These steps will compile the kernel and some kernel modules:

-                            make ARCH=arm CROSS_COMPILE=arm-linux-gnu- beaglebone_defconfig
+    make ARCH=arm CROSS_COMPILE=${CC} beaglebone_defconfig

-                                make ARCH=arm CROSS_COMPILE=arm-linux-gnu- uImage dtbs
+    make ARCH=arm CROSS_COMPILE=${CC} uImage dtbs
     This step builds the kernel and may take 15-20 minutes or longer

-                                    make ARCH=arm CROSS_COMPILE=arm-linux-gnu- uImage-dtb.am335x-boneblack
+    make ARCH=arm CROSS_COMPILE=${CC} uImage-dtb.am335x-boneblack
     This step builds the kernel for the BBB

-                                        make ARCH=arm CROSS_COMPILE=arm-linux-gnu- modules
+    make ARCH=arm CROSS_COMPILE=${CC} modules
     This builds the kernel modules and may take 20 minutes or longer

 This whole process took around an hour on a VM running on a i5 2.5GHz laptop.
 On an i7 1.6GHz, it took twice as long, so if you have a choice then it makes sense to spend some time examining which server you really wish to develop on.

 In the /home/username/develop/kbuild/kernel/kernel/arch/arm/boot folder, there will be a uImage-dtb.am335x-boneblack file.